-International aid agencies are much less significant players in urban responses, as their available resources are often dwarfed by those of existing service providers.
-It is crucial for effective urban disaster response to build strong relations with national and municipal authorities as well as private sector service suppliers, and to work within existing legislation and long term plans for the cities.
+The role of International aid agencies in urban humanitarian response is changing as their available resources are often dwarfed by those of existing service providers.
+It is crucial for effective urban disaster response to build strong relationships with national and municipal authorities as well as private sector service suppliers, and to work within existing legislation and long-term plans for the cities.

-The Introduction to Humanitarianism in Urban Settings course will equip private sector engineers and technical specialists with the necessary skills and knowledge to work effectively in the early stages of an urban emergency.
+The Introduction to Humanitarianism in Urban Settings course will equip private sector technical specialists, service suppliers, municipal and national authority representatives with the necessary skills and knowledge to work effectively in the early stages of an urban emergency.
 This course aims to outline key issues associated with the humanitarian sector and the realities of working in urban emergencies.
 Whilst part of this course bears a strong parallel to our existing Essentials of Humanitarian Practice course, the material and case studies will be original and focussed on the urban and private sector context.

-The course will examine the humanitarian context, the concept of humanitarian principles, the international humanitarian system, accountability, international law, individual responsibility, the potential impacts and dilemmas of humanitarian responses and how the private sector can support a successful humanitarian
+The course will examine the humanitarian context, the concept of humanitarian principles, the international humanitarian system, accountability, international law, individual responsibility, the potential impacts and dilemmas of humanitarian responses and how all actors can support a successful humanitarian response.

 Training methods will include a mixture of presentations by experts, group discussions and practical exercises.